CoreMedia/ckeditor-plugins/README.md

 > Create CKEditor → Set Data From Server → Autosave Data To Server

-As CKEditor applies/has to apply some normalization to the received data (such as removing ignorable whitespace), the data set and directly afterwards received on Autosave via `getData()` may differ (while being semantically equal).
+As CKEditor applies/has to apply some normalization to the received data (such as removing ignorable whitespace), the data set and directly afterward received on Autosave via `getData()` may differ (while being semantically equal).